mutablelogic/docker-action-runner/README.md

 [bash] docker image rm runner-image-arm:latest
 ```

 At this point you would have your images in the registry ready for use.
+If you receive an error and you're
+on a Raspberry Pi, then I also made the following changes:

+  * I added `cgroup_enable=memory` to the file `/boot/cmdline.txt` and rebooted, so that nomad (see below)
+    can use the memory cgroups support.
+You need to reboot the Raspberry Pi to make the changes take effect;
+  * I downloaded and installed `libseccomp2_2.5.1-1_armhf.deb` from [here](http://ftp.us.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.5.1-1_armhf.deb) which fixed an issue with building the container on ARM.

 ## Running the runner

-You then have a choice of running directly with docker or using an orchestration tool like [Nomad](https://www.nomadproject.io/):
+You then have a choice of running directly with docker or using an orchestration tool like [Nomad](https://www.nomadproject.io/).
+The environment variables you need to set in order to manage the runner environment are:

+  * `ORGANIZATION`: Where you're storing the runner image in the registry and the organization attached to the runner;
+  * `ACCESS_TOKEN`: Create a personal access token in GitHub [here](https://github.com/settings/tokens).
+The token should have `admin:org` permissions.
+  * `NAME`: The name of the runner, which is used to identify it GitHub;
+  * `LABELS`: Comma-separated labels for the runner.
+Generally `self-hosted, linux, arm`;
+  * `GROUP`: The runner group.
+Set to 'Default' if not otherwise set.

 ### Docker